Vehicle-to-grid: V1G/Unidirectional V2G

-V1G involves varying the time/rate at which an electric vehicle is charged.
+V1G involves varying the time and rate at which an electric vehicle is charged.
 It is also known as unidirectional managed charging services, unidirectional V2G or "smart charging".
-V1G approaches include charging in the middle of the day to absorb solar power that would otherwise be discarded (shed), and varying the charge rate to provide frequency response or load balancing services.
+V1G approaches include charging in the middle of the day to absorb solar power that would otherwise be discarded (load shedding) and varying the charge rate to provide frequency response or load balancing services.

-Bidirectional local V2G (V2H , V2B, V2X)
+Bidirectional local V2G (V2H, V2L, V2B, V2X)

-Vehicle-to-home (V2H) or vehicle-to-building (V2B) or vehicle-to-everything (V2X) uses the vehicle to provide back-up power during a power outage or to displace grid energy with energy from renewable sources.
-For example, vehicles charged using solar power at work during the day could power a home through the night, without pulling power from the grid.
+Vehicle-to-home (V2H), vehicle-to-load (V2L), vehicle-to-vehicle (V2V), and vehicle-to-building (V2B)—sometimes collectively termed vehicle-to-everything (V2X)—use the vehicle to provide power during a power outage or to displace grid energy with energy from possibly other energy sources stored in the vehicle's battery.
+The source energy may be renewable; for example, vehicles charged using solar power at work during the day could power a home through the night, without pulling power from the grid.

-As of 2022 V2X had not yet reached market deployment, apart from Japan where commercial V2H solutions have been available since 2012.
-Utrecht is installing thousands of bidirectional chargers in anticipation of the arrival of vehicles that support bidirectional energy flows.
+By 2022, V2X had not yet reached market deployment, except in Japan where commercial V2H solutions have been available since 2012.
+In 2022, Utrecht was installing thousands of bidirectional chargers in anticipation of the arrival of vehicles that support bidirectional energy flows.

+By 2023, several vehicles supporting V2X energy transfer had come onto the market.
+The Ford F-150 Lightning supports 9.6 kW of V2L or V2H power.
+Tesla began deliveries of a new light truck Cybertruck offering 11.5 kW of V2H or V2L capability.

 Bidirectional V2G

-V2G allows vehicles to provide electricity to the grid.
-The utility or transmission system operator purchases energy from customers.
+V2G allows vehicles to supply electricity to the grid, with energy paid for by the operator of the utility or transmission system.
 In many jurisdictions meeting power demands during periods of peak demand is much more expensive than at other times.
-Power from EVs is a potentially lower cost alternative.
-In addition, EV power can facilitate ancillary services such as balancing and frequency control, including primary frequency regulation and secondary reserve.
+Power from EVs is potentially a cheaper alternative.
+In addition, EV power can facilitate ancillary services such as load-balancing and frequency control, including primary frequency regulation and secondary reserve.

-V2G requires specialized hardware (e.g., bi-directional inverters), has significant losses and limited round-trip efficiency, and the charge/discharge cycling may shorted battery life.
-Revenues from V2G in a Southern California Edison pilot project were lower than project administration costs, eliminating its economic benefits.
+V2G requires specialized hardware (such as bidirectional inverters), has significant energy losses and limited round-trip efficiency, and the charge/discharge cycling may shorten battery life.
+A 2016 V2G project in California was done as a pilot by Southern California Edison and found that revenues from the project were lower than project administration costs, eliminating its economic benefits.

+Bidirectional DC-charging

+EVs typically allow fast DC-charging, with the transformer in a charging station connected directly to the vehicle battery.
+Technology is being developed for bidirectional DC-charging to and from the station, without needing extra hardware in the car, having the DC-to-AC converter in the station.
+In principle, EVs without hardware support for V2G could gain bidirectionality capability with only a software upgrade.